gordenbrown51/oh-my-posh2/README.md

 From a user perspective, it should give the same experience out-of-the-box, with the added advantage that custom themes are a first class, no code citizen.

-Right now, [V3][v3] is in beta, and you can install it the same way you're used to if you want to give it a spin.

 ```powershell
 Install-Module oh-my-posh -Scope CurrentUser -AllowPrerelease
 ```